alan-ai/alan-sdk-android/README.md

 ## How to start

-To create an AI assistant or AI chat for your Android app written in Java or Kotlin:
+To create an AI assistant for your Android app written in Java or Kotlin:

 1. <a href="https://studio.alan.app/register" target="_blank">Sign up for Alan AI Studio</a> to build dialog scripts in JavaScript and test them.
-2. Use the Alan AI SDK for Android to embed an AI assistant or AI chat to your app.
+2. Use the Alan AI SDK for Android to embed an AI assistant to your app.
 For details, see <a href="https://alan.app/docs/client-api/android/android-api" target="_blank">Alan AI documentation</a>.

 Check out our [demo](https://play.google.com/store/apps/details?id=app.alan.playground).